yugr/rust-slides/benchmarks/method.md

 ```
 (what abour multithreaded benchmarks though ?).

+Also we may need to
+  - boot to non-GUI mode (low runlevel) on systemd systems (https://linuxconfig.org/how-to-disable-enable-gui-in-ubuntu-22-04-jammy-jellyfish-linux-desktop)
+  - use `isolcpus`/`nohz_full` kernel boot flags
+  - fix CPU frequency (in BIOS or, if not available, by setting `scaling_governor` to `performance`)
+  - disable HW prefetching in BIOS

 # Common benchmarking tools

 Most popular Rust benchmarking crate is the `Criterion.rs` crate.
 Nightly version of Rust also has built-in `[#bench]` attribute.
 There also may be other benchmarking frameworks, but for a well-structured crate cargo should provide a simple `cargo bench` abstraction that will run all the available benchmarks (and tests) automatically.